 Management officers develop efficient, on-target solutions in fast-paced and mission-critical situations and have multi-disciplinary responsibilities in complex situations:

 Informed negotiators who interpret situations and advise on international issues.

 As a Political Officer, you’ll keep a trained eye on the political climate at your foreign post and decipher events as they relate to U.S. interests, negotiations and policies.

 Reality: While some Political Officers do make it to the top, there are representatives from all generalist career tracks in the ambassadorial ranks.

 As you learn new skills and enjoy outstanding benefits, you’ll communicate with foreign governments to seek support for shared goals, including votes in multilateral fora, in addition to:

 Experts in cross-cultural relations and communications who build public awareness and promote U.S. interests abroad.

 As a Public Diplomacy Officer, you’ll broaden understanding of American values and policies.

 Myth: Public Diplomacy Officers only monitor news media and organize cultural performances in foreign countries.

-Reality: Public Diplomacy Officers engage and network with the full range of host national society and government to shape the public message and perceptions about the United States.
-Public diplomacy officers maintain contacts with key people who influence public opinion.
+Reality: Public Diplomacy Officers engage and network with the full range of host nation contacts to shape the public message and perceptions about the United States.
+Public Diplomacy Officers maintain contacts with key people who influence public opinion.
 They are also managers of people, programs, budgets and resources.